c3foc/hagrid/README.md

 ### Features

-* Configure Products (Hoodie, Shirt, Zipper, ...) in various sizes (Straight M, ...).
+* Configure Products (Hoodie, Shirt, Zipper, ...) in various sizes (Fitted M, Unisex 5XL, ...).
 * Display product availability in a public dashboard.
 * Allow teams to apply for and edit their reservations.
 * Let c3foc manage reservations.

+### Design principles

+* All Functionality should not require javascript to be enabled in the user's browser.
+Javascript is used for bootstrap's responsive menus on small screens and for some cosmetics.

 ### Setup